solyotamas/Car-evaluator/README.md

 ## **Future Improvements**

-- As noted in the notebooks, more frequent scraping of Hasznaltautok.hu is needed to gather sufficient, realistic car data.
+- As noted in the notebooks, more frequent scraping of hasznaltauto.hu is needed to gather sufficient, realistic car data.
 (The site lists around 500-1k new cars daily)
 - Once enough data is collected, the model can be trained on inactive listings only and be used to predict prices for all active listings, catching potantial bargains instantly.